List of Green Lanterns: Frankie, Kelly, Jaclyn, and Samosa

 Although not "official" members of the Green Lantern Corps, four teenagers — Frankie (male), Kelly (female), Jaclyn (female), and Samosa (male) — are given simplified Green Lantern rings by John Stewart after their homes are abducted to Oa by the Mad Guardian in Green Lantern (vol. 3) (1992) and Mosaic (1992–1993)..

 Able to create simple objects, translate languages, synthesize atmosphere, and empower flight, these rings enabled the youngsters to explore Oa in the hopes that their youthful ways of looking at the Mosaic (and the other beings trapped there) would help ease relations between the Earthlings and other races.

 Having a moderate degree of success, the four helped where they could until the Mosaic was torn apart when dozens of space fleets appeared over Oa, each planet determined to bring their people home.

 Presumably the four are back on Earth readjusting to a "normal" life.
 At this time, it is unknown how the destruction of the Central Power Battery and subsequent reconstruction by Ion/Kyle Rayner affected the teenagers' rings.
 It is possible they still exist and can be recharged if given access to a Lantern.

 Jordana Gardner

 Another Teen Lantern, unrelated to the others and out-of-continuity, is Jordana Gardner, future descendant of Hal Jordan and Guy Gardner, who appears in Legion of Super Heroes in the 31st Century #6.

-Keli Quintela

-Young Justice (vol. 3) #1 (March 2019) introduced another Teen Lantern in Keli Quintela.
-An unofficial Green Lantern, Quintela is an eleven-year old from La Paz, Bolivia who hacked into the Green Lantern Power Battery and created a gauntlet that acts like a Green Lantern power ring.